John-Rivero/Python-Portfolio/README.md

 # Python Projects
 # Table of Contents

--[2022 vs 2023 NBA Top 9 Earners Salary Web Scraping and Analysis](
+-[1.
+Comparing Top 9 NBA Earners' Salaries in 2022 and 2023 Using Python's BeautifulSoup Web Scraping and Analyzing with Pandas and Numpy](

 - [Basketball Free Throws Analysis](#Basketball-Free-Throws-Analysis)